[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 Key features

-- Code search integration: One of Cody’s standout features is its deep integration with Sourcegraph’s code search.
-It can be used to find, navigate, and reference code across large and complex codebases, even in different repositories.
+• Code search integration: Cody’s deep integration with Sourcegraph’s code search lets you find, navigate, and reference code across large and complex codebases, even across different repositories.

-- Codebase understanding: Cody leverages Sourcegraph’s indexing and cross-repository code intelligence to provide suggestions based on public datasets and your own code.
+• Codebase understanding: Cody uses Sourcegraph’s indexing and cross-repository code intelligence to base suggestions on public datasets and your own code.

-- Cross-repository insights: Developers can use Cody to quickly understand how similar functions or components are implemented across different parts of a large, multi-repo project, which can drastically improve both collaboration and consistency across teams.
+• Cross-repository insights: You can use Cody to see how similar functions or components are implemented across a large, multi-repo project, which improves both collaboration and consistency across teams.

 Pricing: